 The ADR is recommended whenever there is a risk that wireline tools or guns may become stuck downhole.
 Typical applications include wireline interventions in deviated wells, ballistic operations, and operations in gas wells (where the coefficient of friction is typically high).

 A full wellsite function check includes unlatching the tool before the job.
-In order to reset the tool, the two sections are simply pushed together and re-latched.
+In order to reset the tool, the two are simply pushed together and re-latched sections.

 The mechanical release mechanism has three distinct stages:

 - Mechanical unlatch

 Since the electrical feed-through is isolated, any tools above the ADR will continue to operate as normal after unlatching.
 For example a CCL can be logged while pulling out of hole.